GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 If you still have questions, there is a [Google SpecialAnnouncement support group](https://developers.google.com/search/docs/data-types/special-announcements#troubleshooting) you can join.
 You can also join Digital.gov’s [web content managers community](https://digital.gov/communities/web-content-managers/) to ask and answer questions of your federal government peers.

-## How do I get the mark-up on the page
+## How do I get the markup on the page

 USAgov’s preferred method for putting SpecialAnnouncement information onto pages is by coding it using JSON-LD, and then putting this code into the “head” section of the web page’s code.
 JSON-LD is a computer language that is just for data.
 It allows for simple pairs of categories and a value, and it allows for hierarchies.
 We prefer this method for several reasons.
 It is supported by multiple search engines, it’s easy for them to read, and it’s separate from the other parts of your code so it can be inserted and adjusted without breaking things.